 - High energy radiation

 Fayetteville VA Medical Center

 The Fayetteville VA Medical Center (VAMC) in Southeastern North Carolina provides health services to more than 74,000 veterans living in 19 counties.
 The center opened in 1940 and has more than 50 beds for patients with general medical, surgical or mental health needs.
-They also operate a long-term care unit that can accomodate 69 patients.
+They also operate a long-term care unit that can accommodate 69 patients.
 All cancer care at the Fayetteville VA Medical Center is given within the Specialty Care Patient Program, where patients are empowered throughout their cancer journey and treated like an equal by all the medical staff.
-The VAMC received a SAIL rating of two in 2018, maintaining their 2017 rating.
+The VAMC received a SAIL rating of two in 2018, maintaining its 2017 rating.

 - Extended care and rehabilitation